 Simpson is also the founder and chief imagination officer of SparkLight Creative Group, a small personal and professional development agency that inspires artists and creative entrepreneurs to build better businesses.

 Simpson’s work has been placed in timeless collections like the Northern Kentucky Encyclopedia and been exhibited at Railvolution’s 2012 National Conference in Los Angeles and Kentucky Association of Blacks in Higher Education 2006 Annual Conference.
 More recently, Simpson’s work can be found in local Greater Cincinnati online publications like SoapBox Cincinnati, NKY Thrives and the River City News.

-Just recently, Simpson was awarded the 2020 President’s Award, presented by the Northern Kentucky N.A.A.C.P. for, “his tireless effort to elevate the region’s Black community through personal and professional development and bringing their marginalized stories to life”.
+Just recently, Simpson was announced the Kenton County Public Library's 2023 Writer-In-Residence.
+Simpson has also been named finalist for the 2022 NKY PRIDE Community Award and received the 2020 President’s Award, presented by the Northern Kentucky N.A.A.C.P. for, “his tireless effort to elevate the region’s Black community through personal and professional development and bringing their marginalized stories to life”.
 In addition, Simpson received the 2020 "Heart of the Community Award", presented by the Center for Great Neighborhoods for "giving tirelessly of his time and talents to organizations committed to bettering Covington and the lives of its people".

 This is Why I Vote - Cincinnati Black PRIDE, Panelist

 April 17, 2018 - KCPL Library - Covington Branch, 7pm